A cluttered bedroom is such an energy leak.

 12. Swap Bulky Nightstands For Slim Tables Or Wall Mounted Shelves

-One thing I’ve learned: bulky nightstands are not your friend in a smaller room.
-Slim tables or wall shelves keep the important stuff close without taking over, so you get the function and a bit of breathing room.
+But slim tables or wall shelves can keep the important stuff close without taking over, so you get the function and just a bit of breathing room.

 Look for narrow side tables that still hold a lamp, a book, and a glass of water.
-If the floor space really feels tight, install floating shelves instead of traditional tables.
+And if the floor space really feels tight, install floating shelves instead of traditional tables.

 You can mount them at the perfect height and leave room underneath for a basket.